LouisPlt/HSBC_VOCAL_ASSISTANT/README.md

 - Public ones: Information about HSBC agencies using the Google API
 - Private ones: We use a postgres database to get information about the client

 For the private questions, an authentification process has been set up.
+We also have created a website used to achieve account linking and you can find the code here : https://github.com/LouisPouillot/HSBC_WEBSITE

 ## Setup
 To run this example skill you need to do three things.
 The first is to deploy the example code in a Amazon Lambda's server, and the second is to configure the Alexa skill to use Lambda.
 You will need a configuration file too for using Google API and the database.